-JDE Blog Series: From IoT to ROI with JD Edwards 9.2
+JDE Upgrade Blog Series: From IoT to ROI with JD Edwards 9.2

-Capture and transmit of data between devices, systems and individuals/teams to enable real-time, intelligent management, processes and decision-making.
+It's challenging to capture and transmit data between devices, systems and individuals/teams to enable real-time, intelligent management processes and decision-making.

 Using IoT or Machine-to-Machine (M2M) communications can help organizations solve their most cost-critical business problems.
 Collecting information from machines and devices enables organizations to integrate the data into their enterprise processes to make more intelligent decisions, reduce costs, improve customer service, and create new revenue streams.

-How can the IoT impact my company's botton line?
+How can the IoT impact my company's bottom line?

-IoT for Manufacturing: A first cousin to industrial, manufacturing is also a leading innovator when it comes to IoT applications, including: smart factories, connected supply chains, quality control, inventory status – all managed from any device, anywhere:
+A first cousin to industrial, manufacturing is also a leading innovator when it comes to IoT applications, including: smart factories, connected supply chains, quality control, and inventory status – all managed from any device, anywhere:

-Electric companies – from generation through to transmission and distribution and retail – are investing billions in the IoT technology – an estimated $201 billion by 2018
+Electric companies – from generation through to transmission and distribution and retail – are investing billions in the IoT technology – an estimated $201 billion through this year.

 The global number of devices being managed by utility companies is projected to grow from 485 million in 2013 to 1.53 billion in 2020